wpswings/subscriptions-for-woocommerce/README.txt

 8. Subscriptions Order Details
 9. Payment method
 10. PayPal Payment Gateway
+11. Keys Validation

 == Changelog ==

+= 1.4.7 - Released on 22 December 2022 =

+* New: Latest Wc and WP compatibility
+* New: Multi-site compatibility
+* New: Added WPS Paypal authentication validation in the payment gateway setting
+* New: Added WPS Paypal authentication error message on the checkout page
+* Fix: Multi-Step form issue

-= 1.4.6 - Released on 10 November 2022 =
+= 1.4.6 - Released on 11 November 2022 =

 * New: Latest WC compatibility
-* New: Renewal information on checkout page
+* New: Renewal information on the checkout page
 * Enhancement: Added color for the subscription statuses
 * Fix: WP Swings Paypal fixes